SHAHARNECH/Water_Plan-T_Mobile_App/README.md

 ## plan-T_Mobile_App

 ## General info
-After writing  my Web app using Python, I decided my next project will be a mobile app!
+After writing  my Web app using Python, I decided my next project will be a **mobile app**!
 I challenged myself to a 7-day-challenge, to learn from scratch and code a running useful android app!
 This was an amazing experience, got to learn so much and also was surprised how much I enjoyed it!

 ## Project creation:
 * java version: 11